alexs2112/TerminalHero/README.md

 - Encounters should have descriptive text that is displayed in the area screen in red
 - NPCs should be shown in cyan
 - Dynamic area descriptions based on the player log
+- Each world area should have a priority or something, sort the areas in the world screen by priority rather than location

 **Quest**
 - Quest Steps should have NPCs and Locations, to highlight important steps for the player